 You’re likely to use their facilities on a daily basis, such as food outlets, stationery shops, general stores, cafés and bars.
 They also put on a programme of entertainment throughout the year, from socials and club nights to gigs by big-name bands.

 They also offer student discount cards that are widely accepted.
 Most unions are affiliated to NUS Wales, the national union.
-Last but not least, they can be a great source of paid work, earning you valuable experience for your CV.
+Last but not least, they can be a great source of paid or voluntary work, earning you valuable experience for your CV.

 Clubs and societies